Sytchie/cqca/README.md

 The most important aspects are:
 1. For *every* such set of generators there exists a stabilizer state
-2. The application of a CQCA results in a different set of operator chains, which, in turn have their own stabilizer state
+2. The application of a CQCA results in a different set of operator chains with their own stabilizer state

 ### **Bipartite cuts**

 Entanglement is measured with respect to bipartite cuts of stabilizer states.
-The entanglement $ E(t) $ is the number of entangled qubit pairs relative to any bipartite cut, at time $ t $.
+The entanglement $ E(t) $ is the highest number of entangled qubit pairs relative to any bipartite cut in $ \mathbb{S} $ at time $ t $.

-Albeit all generators of the infinite set $ \mathbb{S} $ are considered at once, the problem can be reduced to a finite amount of computation steps.
+Even though all generators of the infinite set $ \mathbb{S} $ are considered at once, the problem can be reduced to a finite amount of computation steps.

 ### **Entanglement measurement**

 The key to the solution to this seemingly infinite problem is the fact, that at any time, only a finite amount of cells are non-identity operators.
-This implies that only a finite amount of cells can be entangled.
+This implies, that only a finite amount of cells can be entangled.
 Therefore, one can iterate over all non-identity cells, and measure the number of cells entangled with them, and to which side of the cut they belong.
 This yields $ E(t) $.

 But how to determine, to which side of the cut an entangled cell belongs?
 This is solved directly by the definition of $ \mathbb{S} $:
 An arbitrary cut in $ \mathbb{S} $ already produces all possible cuts for a chain of cells.
-Therefore it is sufficient to take the cell $ c_{max} $ with the most number of entanglements $ n_{max} $ an add $ 1 $ to it.
+Therefore it is sufficient to take the cell $ c_{max} $ with the highest number of entanglements $ n_{max} $ an add $ 1 $ to it.
-This yields the chain with the most entanglements.
+This yields the length of the chain with the most entanglements.
 The maximum number of entangled qubit pairs is then simply $ E(t) = \lfloor \frac{1}{2} (n_{max} + 1) \rfloor $.

 The following shows the evolution of $ E(t) $ over time for the different kinds of CQCAs for the initial configuration $ (\cdots I Y X Y I \cdots) $: